 Adapted from True Refuge (Jan.
 2013)

-Enjoy this video on effectively dealing with anger: Causing No Harm
+Enjoy this video and listen to a talk on effectively dealing with anger: Causing No Harm.

 For more information visit: www.tarabrach.com